LonelyPorter/SnipSketchOCR_ja/README.md

 This will install PyTorch 11.3 with CUDA support and easyocr, plus other packages that needed.
 (OpenCV, Pillow...)

 ## Usage
+* Command Line
   * Start the program either double click at `main.py` or run with python `python main.py`
   * It will take time to load the model but you will see `Starting OCR now:` as it begins to take input
   * After it starts, take a screenshot of some text (Japanese) with windows' Snip & Sketch tool or any screenshot tool (as long as it copies the screenshot into the clipboard).
   Then, the recognized text will be showed on the next line on the output screen.
   * The application will keep on running and wait for you take a screenshot.
 You can close it by hitting the close button or type in
   `Ctrl + c`
+* GUI
+  * run on cmd : ```py ssocr.py```
+  * (more update soon...)

 ## Note
 It is not guranteed to recoginzed the text 100% correct!